 Brownlow House in 2018

-We visited the exhibition telling the story of the American troops in Northern Ireland at Brownlow House on 22nd September 2018.
+We visited the exhibition telling the story of the United States Army at Northern Ireland at Brownlow House on 22nd September 2018.

 The house has often played an important military role.
-In World War One, it was headquarters for 16th Battalion Royal Irish Regiment and 10th Battalion Royal Irish Fusiliers.
+During The Great War, it was headquarters for 16th Battalion Royal Irish Regiment and 10th Battalion Royal Irish Fusiliers.
 In mid-1942, the mansion became headquarters for United States 5th Army Corps.
-Major General Wade H Haislip and the United States 15th Army Corps followed on 21st December 1942.
+Major General Wade H. Haislip and the United States 15th Army Corps followed on 21st December 1942.
 American military occupation of Brownlow House ended on 1st March 1944.

 In 1996, an extensive fire destroyed much of Brownlow House.
 Thanks to attention to detail, expert advice from historians, and an investment of £5 million, the building is now restored to its former glory.